Did philosophy ruin my life?

 Some of the answers here claim that, if philosophy caused you suffering, than you must have read it wrong, or you didn't understand it.
 I would argue quite the opposite: suffering has been in fact pointed out by many philosophers, such as Nietzsche and Heidegger, as an indicator of having actually understood what is being said by them (Heidegger talks about "anguish as a way towards authenticity").

 Some of the authors you listed are particularly strong in their message.

-Nietzsche and Foucault will tell you much about how the criteria that we absolutely need for life is necessarily arbitrary, and how our notions of morality, justice, truth, language, politics, meaning and fulfillment are inevitably filled with fallacies and illusions.
+Nietzsche and Foucault will argue, in different ways, how the criteria that we absolutely need for life is necessarily arbitrary, and how our notions of morality, justice, truth, language, politics, meaning and fulfillment are inevitably filled with fallacies and illusions.